 Hooked by Nir Eyal focuses on how to build habit forming products.
-It's a book that is centered on web startups, new technology.
-It's not necessarily old school firms that have been around for hundreds of years, but it still captures the essence of what a startup needs to do to bring customers to the fold, and also keep customers long term.
+It's a book that is centered on web startups and is written for product managers, designers, marketers and start up founders.
+"Hooked" captures the essence of what a startup needs to do to bring customers to the fold and keep customers long term.

 Is "Hooked by Nir Eyal" a Good Book?

 One of the things that I like about "Hooked" is that it provides great case studies that relate to getting users and keeping them.
 "Hooked" uses true examples quite frequently on Facebook and Instagram.
 Simple things on Facebook, for example, of how the habit forming begins through a simple button that was created to like something.
 I think what "Hooked" does well is it uses simple examples, and shows how those simple examples of product integration can go a long way.

 He talks about how that like button has created millions, if not billions now, of users who want to actively engage with the content.
 By having people like your content it gives you that reassurance, and it promotes a notion that "wow" I'm liked, and people want me there, and I want to be part of that community of where I'm liked.
 By demonstrating Facebook's simple integration of the like button, the book elaborates on that product, as well as Instagram, and how like hearting, or pressing the heart button Instagram can also create this feeling that you're wanted.
 At it's core "Hooked" is about showing how to capture consumers by using simple tools to analyze consumer behavior.
 Watch the video below to learn more.